Skip to main content

 auto config = Config::self();

-Our kcfgc file automatically generates getter and setter functions for each entry in our kcfg file.
+Each entry in our kcfg file automatically gets matching getter and setter functions.
 These functions use the names of the entries that we have created, according to their name or key attributes in their <entry> tags.
-These functions are in camelCase.

 Using these functions is as simple as you might expect: